-Top Tips To Hiring The Right CFO
+Top Tips to Hiring the Right CFO

 Peter Pike

 J. Edgar Group

 Bringing on a new senior manager is a high-stakes, time-consuming venture.
 Whether you are replacing an existing CFO, adding a part-time CFO, or bringing one on for the first time, here are some tips to finding the right fit for your organization.